adventuremomblog

 Her background as an elementary school teacher made the tour both really interesting and very hands-on.
 Anyone with a short attention span will really appreciate her tour style.

-Cindy does have a personal connection to glassmaking, there is an image of her aunt who worked at one of the glassmaking factories in town at the museum.
+Cindy has a personal connection to glassmaking; there’s an image of her aunt who worked at one of the glassmaking factories in town at the museum.

 A Fun Photo Op at the National Museum of Cambridge Glass

-She starts you at the beginning with a brief vintage film that shares more about the company.
+Our tour began with a brief vintage film that shared more about the company.

-Next, there is a hands-on demo with glassmaking tools (that is also a photo op), and then a guided walk by the exhibits and display cases.
+Next, there was a hands-on demo using glassmaking tools that also doubled as a photo op.
+Afterwards, we went through the exhibits and display cases.

 It took an average of 75 people from start to finish to create a handcrafted glass piece.